MarkVabulas/ultimon/README.md

 ## Editing

-If you decide to make changes to the `index.html` inside Client\src, start by running `npm install`; then, you can either run `npm run release` or for live-watching edits, `npm run watch`.
+If you decide to make changes to the `index.html` inside `Client\src`, start by running `npm install`; then, you can either run `npm run release` or for live-watching edits, `npm run watch`.
 If you are making edits while the Python Server is running, and the Python server detects the changes, then it will notify the browsers and have the browser refresh toget the newest html file.

 In a typical scenario, the only things that need to be modified from the current state, for effectively ANY changes, are the `index.html`, `style.css` and any associated image files.